 Please use this if you spot mistakes or want to improve this ships page.

-Noteable events involving Firedrake include:
+Notable events involving Firedrake include:

 14 Sep 1939

-German U-boat U-39 was sunk north-west of Ireland in position 58°32'N, 11°49'W by depth charges from the British destroyers HMS Faulknor (Capt.
+German U-boat U-39 was sunk west of Hebrides in position 58°32'N, 11°49'W by depth charges from the British destroyers HMS Faulknor (Capt.
 C.S.
 Daniel, RN), HMS Foxhound (Lt.Cdr.
 P.H.
 Hadow, RN) and HMS Firedrake (Lt.Cdr.
 S.H.
 Norris, RN).

 4 Oct 1939